 The use of contactless cards also rose to around 5.6 billion transactions in 2017 – almost double the figures posted in the year previous – while 63% of citizens now use contactless payments.

-This means that debit cards are now the nation’s favourite choice in making payments, rising to prominence three years earlier than initially forecast, and why so many small businesses now have some sort of credit and debit card reader.
+This means that debit cards are now the nation’s favourite choice in making payments, rising to prominence three years earlier than initially forecast, and why so many small businesses now have some sort of credit card reader.

 Another contributing factor to the ease in which card usage has overtaken their cash-based counterparts is the rise of banking apps and mobile payments.